Key Requirements For The City of El Paso Paving, Excavation, and Monitoring Well Bond

 Who monitors groundwater?

-The USGS has a lot of work on their hands to keep up with monitoring groundwater levels.
+The USGS has a lot of work on its hands to keep up with monitoring groundwater levels.
 They have roughly one hundred wells, which they monitor both manually and automatically using recorders or discrete field water-level measurements.

 Do deeper wells mean better water?